Family: Lauraceae Origin: China, Taiwan, Japan, Korea, and Vietnam

 Camphor, which is of course derived from the Camphor Laurel, has been used for centuries as a medicine, used in incense, and as a food additive.
 People used to make camphor by distilling the bark of the Camphor Laurel.
 Today however, camphor is chemically manufactured from turpentine oil.
 It’s the main ingredient in Vick’s Vapor Rub that gives it its smell and healing qualities when inhaled.

 Impressive as all that may be, the truth about the Camphor Laurel in Australia isn’t as fun.
 It’s been here in Australia for a long time, since before 1900.
 It displaces native large trees and multiplies easily by enticing animals to eat its fruit and spreading its seeds.
-It’s not just a problem here in Australia, but also a big problem in non-native tropical and sub-tropical regions all around the world.
+It’s not just a problem here in Australia, but also in non-native tropical and sub-tropical regions all around the world.
 In the United States for example, the camphor is pushing out native and scarce trees such as the Florida jujube, or Ziziphus celatus.
 It can not only find a happy home in native lands, but also in disturbed sites as well.
+We recommend removing trees identified as camphor laurels in Brisbane if they aren’t of significance.

 If you’re unsure about the identity of a tree on your property and think it might be Camphor Laurel, simply remove a leaf or a piece of bark from the tree and smell it.
 If it smells strongly like medicine, it’s probably a Camphor tree.